Next steps for fresh water submission

 Lake Matheson, Te Ara Kairaumati, Geee Kay, Flickr

 Over recent years, public concern has grown about the quality of the water in many of our rivers and streams, lakes, wetlands, estuaries, and aquifers.

-For tangata whenua, the concern about fresh water is especially strong, because iwi relationships with particular awa and roto is central to identity.
+For tangata whenua, the concern about fresh water is especially strong, because iwi relationships with particular awa and roto are central to identity.

-There are seven sections in this submission.
+There are seven sections in this submission on the Government's Next steps for fresh water consultation document.
 The first summarises five proposed changes that I support.
-The other six cover areas where I want to see more improvements in
+The other six cover areas where I want to see more improvements in policy.
+These are:

 - the ‘maintain or improve’ objective for water quality

 - a strategic approach to setting objectives and limits